wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 </tr>
 <tr>
 <td><strong>Arrow keys</strong></td>
-<td>Navigate between items in a list such as a drop-down menu or any other menu.</td>
+<td>Navigate between items in a list, such as a drop-down menu or any other menu.</td>
 </tr>
 <tr>
 <td><strong>Home</strong> and <strong>End</strong> keys or <strong>Cmd+Up</strong> and <strong>Cmd+Down</strong> for Safari</td>